 The Victorians popularised the day by mass producing Valentine’s Day cards and this soon spread across the Atlantic to the Americas.
 It grew into, what is today, the large industry of flowers, chocolates and cards, that we all know today.

 So what happens in other parts of the world?
-The website MyInternationalShopping.com, which helps shoppers from all over the world with their cross-border shopping, decided to find out:
+This website MyInternationalShopping.com, which helps shoppers from all over the world with their cross-border shopping, decided to find out:

 Finland and Estonia